tdep-developers/tdep-tutorials/00_preparation/potential_energy_surfaces/README.md

 ### Detailed instructions

-- Make sure you are using python 3.8-3.10.
-If you are on 3.7 or 3.11 you can use `conda` to create a python3.10 environment via
+- Make sure you are using python 3.8-3.11.
+If you are on older versions, you can use `conda` to create e.g. a python3.10 environment via
   ```bash
   conda create -n py310 python=3.10
   conda activate py310